 This Annual Report on Form 10-K ("Annual Report") contains forward-looking statements within the meaning of Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and Section 27A of the Securities Act of 1933, as amended.
 All statements contained in this Annual Report other than statements of historical fact, including statements regarding our future results of operations and financial position, our business strategy and plans, future revenues, projected costs, prospects and our objectives for future operations, are forward-looking statements.
-These forward-looking statements include, but are not limited to, statements concerning: the lingering effects of the coronavirus, or COVID-19, global pandemic and the responses thereto, including the pandemic's impact on general economic and market conditions, as well as on our business, results of operations and financial condition; anticipated effects of geopolitical events, including the conflict between Russia and Ukraine and associated sanctions imposed by the United States ("U.S.") and other countries in response; our plans to develop our proposed drug candidates; our expectations regarding the nature, timing and extent of clinical trials and proposed clinical trials; our expectations regarding the timing for proposed submissions of regulatory filings, including but not limited to, any Investigational New Drug ("IND") filing or any New Drug Application ("NDA"); the nature, timing and extent of collaboration arrangements; the expected results pursuant to collaboration arrangements, including the receipts of future payments that may arise pursuant to collaboration arrangements; the outcome of our plans to obtain regulatory approval of our drug candidates; the outcome of our plans for the commercialization of our drug candidates; our plans to address certain markets, engage third party manufacturers, and evaluate additional drug candidates for subsequent commercial development along with the likelihood and extent of competition to our drug candidates; our plans to advance innovative immune-oncology technologies addressing hard to treat oncology indications; expectations regarding our Deoxyribonuclease ("DNase") platform, such as regarding the DNase platform being in development for the treatment of solid tumors and being aimed at improving outcomes of existing treatments, including immunotherapies, by targeting Neutrophil Extracellular Traps ("NETs") and our expectations to prioritize our efforts and resources on this newly licensed technology; the development of the XCARTTM Chimeric Antigen Receptor ("CAR") T cell ("XCART") technology and plans to develop cell-based therapeutics by targeting the unique B cell receptor on the surface of an individual patient's malignant tumor cells for the treatment of B-cell lymphomas; and our expectations regarding our PolyXen[®] platform, including concerning our plans to leverage the platform by partnering with biotechnology and pharmaceutical companies and its application to protein or peptide therapeutics and its application to improve the half-life and other pharmaceutical properties of next-generation biologic drugs.
+These forward-looking statements include, but are not limited to, statements concerning: anticipated effects of geopolitical events, including the conflicts in the Ukraine and the Middle East and associated sanctions imposed by the United States ("U.S.") and other countries in response; our plans to develop our proposed drug candidates; our expectations regarding the nature, timing and extent of clinical trials and proposed clinical trials; our expectations regarding the timing for proposed submissions of regulatory filings, including but not limited to, any Investigational New Drug ("IND") filing or any New Drug Application ("NDA"); the nature, timing and extent of collaboration arrangements; the expected results pursuant to collaboration arrangements, including the receipts of future payments that may arise pursuant to collaboration arrangements; the outcome of our plans to obtain regulatory approval of our drug candidates; the outcome of our plans for the commercialization of our drug candidates; our plans to address certain markets, engage third party manufacturers, and evaluate additional drug candidates for subsequent commercial development along with the likelihood and extent of competition to our drug candidates; our plans to advance innovative immune-oncology technologies addressing hard to treat oncology indications; expectations regarding our Deoxyribonuclease ("DNase") platform, such as regarding our PolyXen® platform; and all sta

-In some cases, these statements may be identified by terminology such as "may," "will," "would," "could," "should," "expect," "plan," "anticipate," "believe," "estimate," "seek," "approximately," "intend," "predict," "potential," "projects," or "continue," or the negative of such terms and other comparable terminology.
+In some cases, these statements may be identified by terminology such as "may," "will," "would," "could," "should," "expect," "plan," "anticipate," "believe," "estimate," "seek," "approximately," "intend," "predict," "potential," "projects," "upcoming", "opportunity", "target" or "continue," or the negative of such terms and other comparable terminology.
 Although we believe that the expectations reflected in the forward-looking statements contained herein are reasonable, we cannot guarantee future results, the levels of activity, performance or achievements.
 These statements involve known and unknown risks and uncertainties that may cause our or our industry's results, levels of activity, performance or achievements to be materially different from those expressed or implied by forward-looking statements.